Email has been sent to with instructions on resetting your password.

-Breast High Dose Rate (HDR) Brachytherapy – Mammosite® and Contura® is a tissue-conserving treatment similar to permanent seed implantation, only it is the temporary loading of radioactive seeds into the breast cavity following surgical removal of a cancerous mass.
-Plastic tubes called catheters or a balloon are inserted into the affected area and filled with saline solution.
-A portion of the catheter remains outside the body, and is connected to a computer-controlled High Dose Rate (HDR) machine that delivers the “seeds” twice a day for five days.
+High Dose Rate (HDR) Brachytherapy – Is the temporary loading of radioactive seeds into the cavity following surgical removal of a cancerous mass.
+Plastic tubes called catheters are inserted into the affected area.
+A portion of the catheter remains outside the body and is connected to a computer-controlled High Dose Rate (HDR) machine that delivers the treatment over 5-10 minutes.

 Image-Guided Radiation Therapy (IGRT) uses high-resolution, three-dimensional images to pinpoint tumor sites, adjust patient positioning for maximum accuracy and deliver radiation therapy.
 These capabilities take IMRT and stereotactic IMRT technologies one step further with advanced imaging for greater precision and efficiency.

 Located at St. John's Regional Medical Center in Oxnard

 Located at Mission Oaks Medical Center in Camarillo